slawvs/FootballTeamChooser/README.md

     * 60-80 : based on last 5 games
     * 81-100 : random number simulating day form
 * Better algorithm for calculating teams
+* Possibility of choosing 3 or more teams

 ## Status
 Project is in progress and will be developed.